Barcelona eye Ghana midfielder as Frenkie de Jong replacement

 Despite struggling with injuries in previous seasons, Partey has enjoyed a strong 2023/24 campaign, showcasing consistent fitness and emerging as one of Arsenal’s standout players this term.

-According to Mundo Deportivo, the Catalan club is closely monitoring the Ghanaian international as part of their long-term transfer strategy.
+According to Mundo Deportivo, the Catalan club is closely monitoring the Black Stars captain as part of their long-term transfer strategy.

 Hansi Flick's side are reportedly in the market for midfield reinforcements ahead of next season.